mjang/cobalt-product-public-docs/content/en/Getting started/asset-size.md

 ---
-title: "Plan Your Assets"
+title: "Size Your Assets"
-linkTitle: "Plan Your Assets"
+linkTitle: "Size Your Assets"
 weight: 10
 description: >
   Security professionals perform pentests on your "assets".
 Collect the info they need.